Water Share - GOAL Global Skip to content

 GOAL's work in Uganda

-GOAL is providing clean, safe water to over 350,000 people across Idlib Governorate, which is severely affected by the ongoing conflict in Syria.
+GOAL is providing clean, safe water to over 350,000 people across Idlib Governorate, which is severely affected by the ongoing conflict, drought, and earthquake damage.

 GOAL is working with the local authorities to rehabilitate, operate and maintain the pre-war water infrastructure.
-In an effort to better understand leakage levels and prioritise the worst locations for rehabilitation with limited funds, GOAL started liaising with RPS for remote support and technical mentoring to GOAL’s Syrian WASH team in 2020, however this work was interrupted because of escalating conflict on the ground.
-GOAL is looking to re-establish this support in 2022.
+In an effort to better understand leakage levels and prioritise the worst locations for rehabilitation with limited funds, GOAL started liaising with RPS for remote support and technical mentoring to GOAL’s Syrian WASH team in 2019.
+However, this work has been interrupted due to conflict and, most recently due to the 2023 earthquake, which resulted in a suspension between February and September 2023.
+Despite the project's interruptions, GOAL has now completed Phase 1 and is working to confirm the optimal way forward.

 GOAL's work in Syria